Most of New Zealand’s large and spectacular engineering works in the 19th century were needed for the developing rail network.

 Main trunk line

 Although the 1880s were a period of economic depression, several large state projects pushed ahead.
 The North Island main trunk railway line, linking Wellington and Auckland, was the most significant.
 Progress was slow, and the line wasn’t completed until 1908.
 Cost was a problem, and so was the technical difficulty.
 A major challenge was the central section through hilly country between Te Kūiti and Hunterville.

-Structures built along the way included the 289-metre-high Mangaweka viaduct, and the remarkable Raurimu spiral.
-This extraordinary piece of line, with its sinuous twists and turns, was designed in 1898 by R. W. Holmes to lift the railway some 122 metres in just 1.6 kilometres, without the gradient being too steep.
+Structures built along the way included the 289-metre-high Mangaweka viaduct, and the Raurimu spiral.
+This extraordinary piece of line, with its sinuous twists and turns, was designed in 1898 by R. W. Holmes to lift the railway 122 metres in just 1.6 kilometres, without the gradient being too steep.

 Bridges such as the North Waianakarua bridge of 1874 and the Kawarau Gorge suspension bridge of 1880 spanned cavernous spaces in difficult terrain.

 Plans for the Kawarau Gorge bridge were drawn up in just 16 days, though designer Henry Higginson insisted that the work did not suffer from the hurry.
 The bridge clung to steep rock banks high above the Kawarau River in Central Otago.

 Transport by sea and by river was critical in 19th century New Zealand – roading was often inadequate or non-existent – and harbour engineering was important.
 Some towns such as Wellington had good natural harbours, but wharfs, jetties, reclamation, dredging and lighthouses were still required.